What is it?

 2021 -2024

-A full report detailing where the allocated money will be spent providing additional provision or resources for pupils to raise attainment and the anticipated impact of that spending, can be read in our Pupil Premium Impact Statement 2021-2024.
+A full report detailing where the allocated money will be spent providing additional provision or resources for pupils to raise attainment and the anticipated impact of that spending, can be read in our Pupil Premium Strategy Statement 2021-2024.
 The report is reviewed annually and provision adapted accordingly.

 The allocated money will be spent providing additional provision or resources overcoming the following barriers for pupils to raise attainment: